 It’s critical for patients living with CKD to be proactive about their health and well-being.
 This includes being aware of things that they can do to improve the function of their kidneys and prevent disease progression and putting them into practice.
 Additionally, staying in tune with their body and monitoring for early signs of change is also important.

-There are several medications that may be prescribed in the management of CKD.
+Several medications may be prescribed to manage CKD.
 Many patients take regular medication to control blood pressure, blood glucose, and cholesterol to reduce the risk of disease progression.
-It is important that patients take the medications as prescribed on a regular basis in order to get the most benefit.
+It is important that patients take the medications as prescribed regularly to get the most benefit.

 Patients with CKD should also inform all health professionals involved in their healthcare that they are affected by CKD.
-This is because it can affect treatment decisions for other conditions and could have adverse effects if they are not aware of the specific circumstances.
+This is because it can affect treatment decisions for other conditions and could have adverse effects if they are unaware of the specific circumstances.

 Clinical trials can also be considered.
 There are fewer clinical trials conducted in nephrology, which focuses on the diagnosis and treatment of diseases of the kidney, than in any other specialty, experts say.